Understanding the Factors That Shape Your Expat Health Insurance Cost

 Schedule Benefit Limits

-Plans will also specify limits on individual benefits.
-This lets you know how much they will pay for each of those types of treatments (i.e. dental care, hospital room costs, and prescriptions).
-You can be well below your policy maximum but still be limited on benefits received for specific types of care.
+Plans also set limits on individual benefits.
+This lets you know how much they will pay for each type of treatment (e.g., dental care, hospital room costs, and prescriptions).
+Even if you are below your overall policy maximum, you might still reach the limits for certain types of care.

 Inpatient Only vs Comprehensive International Coverage

-While inpatient coverage is at the base of every international health insurance plan, you can sometimes adjust the premiums by adding and removing other coverage options, such as:
+While inpatient coverage forms the base of every international health plan, you can often adjust premiums by adding or removing other options such as:

 - Outpatient coverage